mossgreen/mossgreen.github.io/_posts/2018-04-08-Spring-Data-JPA-Basic.md

     - At the relationship level, however, lazy loading can be a big boon to enhancing performance.
 It can reduce the amount of SQL that gets executed, and speed up queries and object loading considerably.
     - on a single-valued relationship, the related object is guaranteed to be loaded eagerly.
     - Collection-valued relationships default to be lazily loaded
-6. Enumerated Types
+5. Enumerated Types
     - ORDINAL and STRING
     - using strings will solve the problem of inserting additional values in the middle of the enumerated type, but it will leave the data vulnerable to changes in the names of the values.
     - In general, storing the ordinal is the best and most efficient way to store enumerated types as long as the likelihood of additional values inserted in the middle is not high.
 New values could still be added on the end of the type without any negative consequences.
-7. Temporal Types
+6. Temporal Types
     - Temporal types are the set of time-based types that can be used in persistent state mappings.
     - three enumerated values of DATE, TIME, and TIMESTAMP
-8. Transient State
+7. Transient State
     - Attributes that are part of a persistent entity but not intended to be persistent can either be modified with the transient modifier in Java or be annotated with the `@Transient` annotation.
-9. Identifier Generation
+8. Identifier Generation
     1. Automatic ID Generation
     2. ID Generation Using a Table
     3. ID Generation Using a Database Sequence
     4. ID Generation Using Database Identity
-10. Read-Only Mappings using `@Column` and `@JoinColumn` annotations
-    1. options to set individual mappings to be read-only using the insertable and updatable elements of the @Column and @JoinColumn annotations
-    2. default to true
-    3. set to false if we want to ensure that the provider will not insert or update information in the table in response to changes in the entity instance
-    4. Even though all of these mappings are not updatable, the entity as a whole could still be deleted.

 ### 2.3 Relationships